Table of Contents:

 Understanding what is a zero-knowledge proof through examples

-Zero-knowledge proofs are protocols in cryptography that allow you to prove to another party that something is true without giving you any other secret information beyond what you want to prove.
+Zero-knowledge proofs are protocols in cryptography that allow one party (the prover) to prove to another party (the verifier) that something is true without giving you any other secret information beyond what you want to prove.
 We can illustrate how zero knowledge proofs work through a couple of single analogies:

 Example N°1: How to explain zero-knowledge proofs to a kid